OctopusDeploy/docs/docs/administration/OctopusDSC/Octopus Server.md

 :::

 ##### What happens here?
 OctopusDSC will download the latest version of the Octopus Server manager from our website.
 It will then install the msi and create an instance with any configuration settings you pass through to it in the script.
-(The above is a barebone script)
+(The above is a barebones script)

 OctopusDSC can also be used to create and register new server instances on servers which already have a server instance.
 To do this simply change the value of `Name = "OctopusServer"` to the instance name you desire.